-Subjects were also asked to produce several posed laughter episodes.
-As suggested in [2] laughter on command is embarrassing and therefore most people cannot easily produce posed laughter.
-More than half of the subjects in our recordings, found it difficult to laugh on command with the most common reaction being spontaneous laughter while trying to produce a posed laughter.
+In addition to the sessions for recording laughter, four more sessions were recorded for all subjects.
+In two sessions each subject was asked to speak in our recordings, found it difficult to laugh on command with the most common reaction being spontaneous laughter while trying to produce a posed laughter.
 Therefore, sometimes this session had to be repeated several times.
 This agrees with [5], which reports that about half of the subjects could not laugh on command in a similar experiment.